 What is the Arginine test?

 The Arginine test is used to measure HGH reserves.
 However, because the response of the hormone to this test is not very strong, it usually provides less stimulant for the release of HGH than other tests such as the GST.
 On the other hand, patients tend to prefer the arginine test, because it is associated with very few side effects except for minor cases of dry mouth.

 For the GHRH + Arginine test, patients are given one bolus of arginine (measured at 0.5 g/kg of their overall body weight) and one bolus of GHRC (1 mcg/kg of overall weight) intravenously.
 It is intended to stimulate powerfully the generation of HGH in the pituitary gland, which can help doctors diagnose any deficiencies.
 Next, samples of serum are collected every fifteen minutes to half an hour for a period of two hours.
-However, there is a great deal of debate connected with this test about at what cutoff point deficiency should be diagnosed.
+However, there is a great deal of debate connected with this test mainly regarding the cutoff point to diagnose deficiency.
 According to some endocrinologists, 4.1 ng/mL is the proper cutoff, but others say that it should be 9 ng/mL.
 Furthermore, although most patients find this to be a safe test, with no more severe side effects than flushing, in rare cases more serious effects can occur.
 This test should not be given at all to patients who suffer from chronic renal failure.

-If you are an adult and have symptoms that might indicate HGH deficiency or is just interested in the anti aging HGH benefits, consult your doctor first.
-Hormone deficiencies can be serious – but they may also be treatable.
+If you are an adult and have symptoms that might indicate human growth hormone deficiency or you are just interested in the anti-aging HGH benefits, consult your doctor first.
+Hormone deficiencies can be serious – but they can be managed.
 Medical professionals can help you find the best treatment options for your lifestyle and provide you with the necessary knowledge about your condition.